Lockdown 4.0: Important guidelines for you to follow

 Lockdown 4.0 a more decentralised one

 The consumption of liquor, gutka, pan masala, tobacco is not allowed in public places.
-Shops would have to ensure minimum 6 feet distancing among customers.
+Shops would have to ensure a minimum of 6 feet distancing among customers.
 Not more than 5 persons will be allowed inside shops.

-Thermal scanning and sanitisers will have to be place at all entry and exit points and common areas.
-Making or circulating a false alarm of warning to as two disaster or its severity or magnitude leading to panic, shall on conviction be punishable with imprisonment up to one year or with fine.
+Thermal scanning and sanitisers will have to be placed at all entry and exit points and common areas.
+Making or circulating a false alarm of warning to disaster or its severity or magnitude leading to panic, shall on conviction be punishable with imprisonment up to one year or with fine.

 Lockdown 4.0: 7 pm-7 am night curfew to stay in place till May 31